Madhuri36/bookshop-management-system/about.md

 - **Managing Customers**: Update and maintain customer records through the customer management section.
 - **Handling Transactions**: Record and manage all book sales efficiently.

-Thank you for viewing the Bookstore Management System.
+Thank you for using the Bookstore Management System.